 Partnerships are critical to making positive, long-lasting change for wildlife.

 Worldwide, passionate individuals are dedicating their lives to fighting extinction, resolving human-wildlife conflict and protecting habitat.
-Every visitor that walks through the Oregon Zoo's gates helps bolster on-the-ground efforts to save species ranging from Canadian polar bears to Bornean orangutans.

 The Oregon Zoo is proud to support these organizations:

 As climate change keeps the Arctic ice-free for increasingly longer periods, polar bears struggle to find enough prey.
 PBI works to protect the Arctic ecosystem through research, education and action.
 As a member of PBI's Arctic Ambassador program, the Oregon Zoo collaborates with climate scientists, takes part in Arctic research projects and develops educational programs.

 Zimbabwe-based Chipangali Wildlife Trust works to better understand and manage natural ecosystems and biodiversity through research and monitoring.
 Current research projects focus on carnivore distribution and feeding habits within Matobo National Park, and predator impacts on livestock in surrounding areas.